imclarenpow/202-andie/README.md

 Lets the user draw on images
 Several different pencil widths are available
-Of course, the pencil's colour can also be set with the colour selector
+Of course, the pencil's colour can also be set with the colour selector The eraser can be used to erase all drawings

 ## Current progress